develtechmon/Raspberry_Pi/rpi_user_guide/rpi_opencv_installation.md

 3. sudo apt-get install -y libhdf5-dev libhdf5-serial-dev python3-pyqt5 libatlas-base-dev libjasper-dev
 4. python3 -V
 5. pip3 -V

+Note : Below is for Rpi 4
 6. pip install opencv-contrib-python==4.5.5.62

+Note : Below is for Rpi zero 2
+6. pip install opencv-python==4.5.3.56
+7. Later you will see ImportError: numpy.core.multiarray failed to import error.
+To solve this error, we need to upgrade numpy as follow
+8. pip install -U numpy

 Check your installations
 1. python3